Our Process

 Software design architectures provide a structured approach to building complex software systems.
 They define the arrangement and interaction of software components, modules, and layers, ensuring that the system meets functional and non-functional requirements.

 Each architecture has its own set of principles, patterns, and trade-offs, catering to specific needs and challenges.
-The software architecture of a software system depicts the system’s structure or organization and explains its behavior.
-The software architecture provides a study for a foundation on which the software is built.
+A software system’s architecture depicts the system’s structure or organization and explains its behavior.
+The software architecture provides a foundation on which the software is built.

 Monolithic Architecture